 Using Color on Your Floor is an Easy Way to Help Sustain 5S

 Floor space requirements can also be visualized by using color.
-5S is all about being organized and efficient.
-You can use floor markings to establish and maintain areas of your production facility for dedicated purposes.
-An ideal approach is to include color markings within your floor coating system as opposed to traffic line or marking tape.
+A 5S production floor is all about being organized and efficient.
+Lean floor and lean visualization solutions can drastically improve your facility.
+You can use osha floor markings to establish and maintain areas of your production facility for dedicated purposes.
+An ideal approach is to include warehouse line markings or traffic lines within your industrial flooring as opposed to traffic line or marking tape.
 The ease of cleaning and excellent durability of this method provides a powerful boost for your 5S project.

 Every company has its own method of manufacturing and approach to 5S.
 The key is to establish a floor color marking system that works for you.